 If you are receiving treatment for breast cancer that can weaken your immune system or cause lung problems, or if you are living with breast cancer that has metastasized to the lungs, the following extra precautions may help you protect yourself:

-- be extra vigilant about hand hygiene
+- be extra vigilant about hand hygiene and not touching your face

 - make a plan with your doctor to monitor for symptoms